MicrosoftDocs/architecture-center/docs/example-scenario/analytics/pipelines-disaster-recovery-content.md

 To achieve BCDR in the event of an entire region failure, you need a data factory or Azure Synapse workspace in the secondary region.
 In case of accidental Data Factory or Azure Synapse pipeline deletion, outages, or internal maintenance events, you can use Git and CI/CD to recover pipelines manually.

 Optionally, you can use an active/passive implementation.
-The primary region is used for normal operations and remains active, while the secondary DR region requires pre-planned steps, depending on specific implementation, to be promoted to primary.
+The primary region handles normal operations and remains active, while the secondary DR region requires pre-planned steps, depending on specific implementation, to be promoted to primary.
 In this case, all the necessary configurations for infrastructure are available in the secondary region, but not provisioned.

 ### Potential use cases